ahuei123456/offkai-bot/README.md

   - Join waitlist after registration deadline or when event is closed

 - **🔔 Smart Notifications**
-  - DM notifications for successful registrations
+  - DM notifications for successful registrations (with responsibility warnings)
-  - DM notifications when promoted from waitlist
+  - DM notifications when promoted from waitlist (with responsibility warnings)
-  - DM notifications when withdrawing from events
+  - DM notifications when withdrawing from events (with post-deadline warnings)
   - Fallback to ephemeral channel messages if DMs are disabled
   - Thread notifications when capacity is reached
+  - Clear warnings about post-deadline withdrawal consequences

 - **🎯 Registration Controls**
   - Prevent duplicate registrations (same user can't register twice for same event)